What’s In Your Loaf?

 ✔ Lower phytic acid (so your body absorbs more minerals)

-✔ Reduce bloating and blood sugar spikes for many
+✔ Reduce bloating and blood sugar spikes relative to eating non-fermented bread

 Use Your Gut (Literally)

 Next time you’re in the bread aisle, take a second and flip a bag over.
 What do you see?
-A long list of lab ingredients—or a handful of real ones?
+A long list of ingredients you don’t recognize and cannot pronounce, or a handful of real ones?

 You don’t have to be a nutritionist to tell the difference.
 Trust your instincts.
 Use your judgment.
 If the label looks sketchy, it probably is.